-Managing ADHD from a natural perspective goes beyond adding supplements to your child’s diet.
-Natural supplements are a good place to start, but there are also several lifestyle adjustments that support wellness and brain focus.
+Managing behavioral challenges from a naturopathic perspective goes beyond adding supplements to your child’s diet.
+Supplements are a good place to start, but there are also several lifestyle adjustments that support wellness and brain focus.

 An integrative health practitioner can help guide you toward the best combination of supplements and dosages for your child.
-Keep in mind that while these natural options may work for some children, others may need the medication, at least temporarily—especially if they’re failing in school.
-But even in these cases, it’s not ideal to put a kid on Adderall at age 6 and let them stay on it until they’re 85 without some long term plan.
-Bridge therapies, or temporary medication stints, can be useful as long as they transition off the medication at some point.
+Keep in mind that while these options may work for some children, others may need other approaches, especially if they’re failing in school.
+But even in these cases, it’s always important to reassess the situation.
+Bridge therapies can be useful in the short term.

 Encourage Free Play Outdoors

 Many schools no longer offer physical education on a regular basis, and lunch periods are sometimes as short as 15 to 20 minutes.
 High schoolers now do college-level work, middle schoolers do high-school level work, and elementary kids do some middle school-level work.
 Kids are expected to focus at a desk for longer periods of time than in the past.
 Even sports are more structured as leagues, club teams, or classes instead of free, casual play.

 A child with behavioral challenges brain struggle against these constraints because their mind doesn’t want to sit still; it wants to go off and spontaneously do things.
 The author Richard Louv argues that loss of time playing in the woods and outdoors in the environment, coupled with an increase in structure learning time, has led to increased incidences of kids with behavioral challenges.
 Parents of these kids can help by scheduling regular, unstructured outdoor play.
 Stress-reducing exercises that involve repeated movement, such as yoga, walking, and jumping on a trampoline are great for kids as well.
 Even a ten-minute walk around the block can help settle the brain and promote focus.